pgbouncer/pgbouncer/doc/config.md

 sends this command.

-The actual value of this setting controls the number of prepared statements kept active in a LRU cache on a single server connection.
+The actual value of this setting controls the number of prepared statements kept active in an LRU cache on a single server connection.
 When the setting is set to 0 prepared statement support for transaction and statement pooling is disabled.
 To get the best performance you should try to make sure that this setting is larger than the amount of commonly used prepared statements in your